A Git workflow with RStudio, R and usethis

 To create a new R project for this exercise call the function:

-You are now informed which changes will be committed.
-This is just the first commit that will include all the files that are in created by default and that are not in the .gitignore
+R tells you which changes will be committed.
+This is just the first commit that will include all the files that are in created by default and that are not in the .gitignore.

-Confirm that you want to commit these files by selecting the correct number and press enter.
-Then agree to the first commit with the commit message “Initial commit”.
+Confirm that you want to commit these files by selecting the correct number for the “Yes” answer and press enter.
+Then agree to the first commit with the commit message “Initial commit” (again by selecting the correct number).

-RStudio will be restarted and a the git GUI client will be added.
+RStudio will restart and a the Git GUI client will be added.

-::use_github(private = TRUE) # default is private = FALSE usethis
+usethis::use_github(private = TRUE) # default is private = FALSE

-This should now open GitHub in the browser and bring you to a freshly created GitHub project that is not associated with your local repository.
+This should now open GitHub in the browser and bring you to a freshly created GitHub project with all the files that were in your local repository (not a lot yet).

 Step 4: Make some changes